 The Launch Edition R1T is fully reserved, but is priced starting at $75,000.
 It will be followed by the Adventure Package next January for the same price, as well as a less expensive Explore Package for $67,500.
 Electrek previously covered a potential extended cab R1T spotted in winter test footage from Rivian, but the company has made zero comments about it to date.

 While the original release date of the R1T was June of 2021, Rivian later pushed deliveries a month into July.
-Most recently, R1T deliveries have been pushed yet again, this time into September.
+R1T deliveries were pushed yet again, this time into September.

 Rivian’s R1S SUV